If you’re looking for the perfect ‘how to spend 3 days in Vancouver itinerary’ you’ve come to the right place!

 Granville Island Brewery is a must for any beer lover, with awesome tours of the brewery, a great menu and a range of tasting flights to enjoy too.

 This is the kind of place you’ll find buskers and street performers on every corner.
 Expect this to be true more so on sunny days, making it the perfect kind of place to sit on a patio and watch the world go by.

-Grab the ferry back over to the West End or head over to False Creek if you’re in the mood to check out the Science Center.
+After enjoying Granville Island, grab the ferry back over to the West End or head over to False Creek if you’re in the mood to check out the Science Center.

 Or if you’ve taken your bike on the ferry the cycle path around False Creek is another beauty to explore.

 As the sun starts to set you’ll want to get a front-row seat to the show at Sunset Beach.

 6 pm – Sunset Drinks at Sunset Beach

 Perfectly named for the incredible sunsets that happen, this beach is a great place to post up with a picnic and watch the sky explode.

 If you fancy good drinks to go with your sunset head to Cactus Club Davie Street.